oren/nfp_api/README.md

 # NODE_ENV=production node --harmony index.js
 ```

 Running in dev mode will make nfp_api automatically scan the postgresql for required tables and/or create them if any are missing/outdated.
-This behavior can be overriden by adding `--skip-db` as command argument
+This behavior can be overriden by adding `--skip-db` as command argument (see below).

 Config